 - 1. Verify driver's license information - 2.
-Driver signs and department head approves

-- 3. Form is retained in department files - 4.
+Verify applicable safety training is completed - 3.
+Driver signs and department head approves - 4.
+Form is retained in department files - 5.
 Renew driver authorization every two years; consists of an interview between the supervisor and employee to confirm the information on the original authorization form